akshnz/workflows/src/deploy-github-wiki.md

-# Continuously deploy `wiki/` folder to GitHub wiki
+# Continuously deploy to GitHub wiki

 ## Why would you want this?